How we provide carbon‑neutral delivery

 What happens with the remaining carbon footprint?

-Through our partner EcoCart, Ohi is able to calculate and offset the residual carbon footprint through the use of carbon offsets, allowing Ohi and our brands to offer carbon-neutral delivery!
+Through our partner EcoCart, Ohi is able to offset the residual carbon footprint through the use of carbon offsets, allowing Ohi and our brands to offer carbon-neutral delivery!

 Who pays for the carbon offsets?